James-Leste/CS-E4160-Laboratory-Works-in-Networking-and-Security/B2_Web_Server.md

 ### 3.2 What information can a certificate include?
 What is necessary for it to work in the context of a web server?
 1p

+#### Information included in a certificate

+**Subject:** The entity (person, organization, device, or website domain) the certificate represents.
+**Issuer:** The Certificate Authority (CA) that issued the certificate.
+The issuer's signature verifies the certificate's authenticity.
+Validity Period: The start date and expiry date, which define the timeframe during which the certificate is considered valid.
+**Public Key:** The public key corresponding to the private key owned by the subject.
+The public key is used by clients to encrypt data that can only be decrypted by the corresponding private key.
+Signature Algorithm: The algorithm used by the CA to sign the certificate, ensuring its integrity.
+**Serial Number:** A unique identifier for the certificate issued by the CA.
+Subject Alternative Names (SANs): Additional domain names or IP addresses covered by the certificate.
+**Extensions:** Additional fields that provide various functionalities and constraints, such as key usage (digital signatures, key encipherment, etc.), enhanced key usage, and constraints on the certificate's use.

+#### What is necessary

+- The server must have a private key that corresponds to the public key in the certificate.
+- The certificate must be properly installed and configured on the web server.
+This involves configuring the web server software (such as Apache or Nginx) to use the certificate and private key for SSL/TLS connections.
+- The server should also provide the intermediate certificates that link the server's certificate to a trusted root CA certificate.
+- The server typically listens on port 443 for HTTPS connections, as opposed to port 80 for HTTP.

 ### 3.3 What do PKI and requesting a certificate mean?
 1p

+PKI (Public Key Infrastructure): PKI is a framework used to create, manage, distribute, use, store, and revoke digital certificates.
+It is based on public key cryptography, where keys come in pairs (public and private).

 ## 4. Enforcing HTTPS